-A Georgia bankruptcy court has held that notwithstanding the discharge of an individual in his individual bankruptcy proceeding, the Federal Deposit Insurance Corporation (FDIC) may file suit against the individual as a former officer of a failed bank so long as the applicable D&O policy covers defense costs and the FDIC's recovery is limited to insurance proceeds.
+A federal bankruptcy court in Georgia has held that notwithstanding the discharge of an individual in his individual bankruptcy proceeding, the Federal Deposit Insurance Corporation (FDIC) may file suit against the individual as a former officer of a failed bank so long as the applicable D&O policy covers defense costs and the FDIC's recovery is limited to insurance proceeds.
 In re Hayden, 2012 WL 3597422 (Bankr.
 N.D.
 Ga.
 July 6, 2012).